apache/mesos/docs/fetcher.md

 If the "cache" field is true, the fetcher cache is to be used for the URI.

-If the "filename" field is set, the fetcher will use that name for the copy stored in the sandbox directory.
+If the "output_file" field is set, the fetcher will use that name for the copy stored in the sandbox directory. "output_file" may contain a directory component, in which case the path described must be a relative path.

 ### Specifying a user name